Knee Ligament Repair or Reconstruction

 Read the form carefully and ask questions if something is not clear.

-- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex,
+Tell your surgeon if you are sensitive to or are allergic to any medicines, latex,

 tape, and anesthetic agents (local and general).

-- Tell your healthcare provider of all medicines (prescribed and over-the-counter) and
+Tell your surgeon about all medicines (prescribed and over-the-counter) that you are

-- Tell your healthcare provider if you have a history of bleeding disorders or if you are taking
+Tell your surgeon if you have a history of bleeding disorders.
+Or if you are taking

-any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect
+any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that affect

 blood clotting.
-It may be necessary for you to stop these medicines before
+You may need to stop these medicines before the procedure.

-- Arrange for someone to help around the house for a week or two after you are discharged
+Arrange for someone to help around the house for a week or two after you are discharged

 from the hospital.